-The length of time it takes to complete the online course depends on your pace of study, but will take in the region of 10 hours for the OCQ(AHP) - ATT course.
+The length of time it takes to complete the online course depends on your pace of study but will take in the region of ten hours for the OCQ(AHP) - ATT course.

 Practical requirements for the OCQ(AHP) - ATT course

 The OCQ(AHP) - ATT online course is followed by a period of TB testing under the direct and continuous supervision of your AVS.
-You will be required to nominate your AVS and complete and return the Sam declaration form before being given conditional authorisation by APHA, which then allows you to start your practical training.
+You will be given conditional authorisation by APHA, which allows you to start your practical training.
+You must wait for confirmation of your conditional authorisation from APHA before you start TB testing.
 When you have completed all the practical requirements of the course there is a Practical Assessment with an Improve International Assessor, which you must pass to be awarded your full qualification.
-The maximum period that you can hold conditional authorisation for is 6 months, but it is expected that you will have completed sufficient TB tests to take your Practical Assessment much sooner.
-Please see the Practical Training for ATTs page for more details.
+The maximum period that you can hold conditional authorisation is six months but it is expected that you will have completed sufficient TB tests to take your Practical Assessment much sooner.
+Please see the Practical training for ATTs page for more details.

 Authorisation by the APHA

-Once you have passed the online exam, you will be sent an email prompting you to nominate your AVS, and to download, complete and return your Sam declaration form.
-Once your AVS has accepted the supervising role and APHA have received your Sam declaration form, they will process your authorisation for conditional AHP status, a process which takes up to 10 working days.
-You must not start work while you are waiting for authorisation.
-Once your authorisation is granted, you will be notified by an email from APHA and will be able to download your certificate of conditional authorisation from your Personal Training Dashboard.
+The APHA will be notified automatically, through this website, that you have passed the exam and will process your authorisation for AHP status, a process which takes up to ten working days.
+You cannot start work while you are waiting for authorisation.
+Once your authorisation is granted, you will be notified by email and will be able to download your certificate of conditional authorisation from your Personal Training Dashboard.

 Once authorised as a conditional ATT you will work under the direct and continuous supervision of your AVS until you have fulfilled all the testing requirements and completed your Practical Assessment.
 Please contact Improve International in good time to ensure there are no delays in arranging this.
-APHA require a further 5 working days after you have passed your Practical Assessment to award you your full ATT authorisation.
+APHA require a further five working days, after passing your Practical Assessment, to award you your full ATT testing authorisation.
 During this time you may continue to test in the presence of your AVS.